 April 3, 2017

-In “Chromatography: The Colour World of Scholten & Baijings,” the ColourForm Sofa Group will be presented in the new Pare and Tracery textiles, in multiple colorways.
-Throughout their career as industrial designers, Scholten & Baijings have proved themselves to be acutely sensitive colorists—devising a hands-on, process-oriented methodology to arrive at unique hues and fresh palettes.
-Reflecting their focus on nuanced color and refined geometric patterning, the designers’ new products with Maharam shift from the boldness of their past collaborations to more intimate textile surfaces that invite further observation.
+In “Chromatography: The Colour World of Scholten & Baijings,” the ColourForm Sofa Group will be presented in the new Pare and Tracery textiles, in multiple colourways.
+Throughout their career as industrial designers, Scholten & Baijings have proved themselves to be acutely sensitive colourists—devising a hands-on, process-oriented methodology to arrive at unique hues and fresh palettes.
+Reflecting their focus on nuanced colour and refined geometric patterning, the designers’ new products shift from the boldness of their past Maharam collaborations to more intimate textile surfaces that invite further observation.

 About Scholten & Baijings